 Continuum models such as C-PCM do not account for explicit solvent-solute interactions such as hydrogen bonding or 'explicit hydrophobic'.
 For this reason we do not report an "energy of solvation".

 Spartan gives easy access to three different dielectrics: "NonPolar" (7.43 same as THF), "Polar" (37.22, same as dimethylformamide), and "Water" (78.3).
-From the pull-down menu in the Calculations dialogue.
-You can add another solvent by appending a dielectric constant or a solvent name, i.e.:
+From the pull-down menu in the Calculations dialog.
+You can add a different solvent by appending a dielectric constant or a solvent name, i.e.:

 Some references for C-PCM models are:

 There is a large and diverse literature on C-PCM methods.
-Spartan's defaults should probably be used as these have been tested and are reasonable for organic systems.
+Spartan's defaults are recommended as these have been tested and are reasonable for organic systems.
 However for those familiar with the C-PCM literature we allow some access to the variations.
 There are 3 main "methods" to treat the polarizable continuum.
 One can replace the CPCM in the SOLVENT= keyword above with

 SSVPE has been argued to be the best method for solvated excited states. an example of using SSVPE that might be appropriate for excited states is

-There are a number of other parameters which can be changed in C-PCM models which can be added as comma separated options appended to the keyword after the dielectric.
+There are a number of other parameters that can be changed in C-PCM models and can be added as comma separated options appended to the keyword after the dielectric.
 These are:

-We currently implement the Cramer-Truhlar SM5.4P and SM5.4A solvation methods for water, and is available to any molecule SM5 parameterized atoms.
+We currently implement the Cramer-Truhlar SM5.4P and SM5.4A solvation methods for water, and these are available for any molecule with SM5 parameterized atoms.

 This is a very fast method and is appropriate to get quick "energy of solvation" energies at a given geometry.
 To use this model, for "solvation energy" calculations use the SM54 keyword in the option line.